MicrosoftDocs/security/zero-trust/add-saas-apps.md

 # Step 1: Add SaaS apps to Azure Active Directory and apply access policies

 Many organizations rely on SaaS apps to run business workflows.
-The ease of use, cost effectiveness, and scalability makes it easy for organizations to adopt the use of SaaS apps.
+The ease of use, cost effectiveness, and scalability makes it a viable solution for organizations to adopt.
 Because of the amount information and access to valuable resources, proper measures must be in place to secure these business-critical apps.

 :::image type="content" source="media/step-1-add-saas-apps.png" alt-text="Overview image of adding SaaS apps to Azure AD and adding access policies":::